 Blink requires more power when the WiFi signal is active.
 If Blink's LED flashes purple, this is typically an indication of insufficient power available to activate the WiFi signal.
-Make sure to use a fully charged battery or have an external power source plugged into Blink's USB port when activating WiFi.
+Make sure to use a fully charged battery or have a 5V 2A external power source plugged into Blink when activating WiFi.
 Once the new shooting schedule has been programmed, WiFi is no longer needed for regular operation and the system can continue to run off a lower charged battery.

 Why does my device not stay connected to Blink's WiFi signal?